-Disney recently announced a new space-themed restaurant coming to Epcot in Walt Disney World at the 2019 D23 Expo, and we're already seeing stars!
+Disney announced a new space-themed restaurant coming to Epcot in Walt Disney World at the 2019 D23 Expo, and we're already seeing stars!
 The restaurant — called Space 220 — will "launch" sometime this Winter and be an extension of the park's popular Mission: SPACE pavilion.

 Space 220 is just one of several changes coming to Epcot.
-Confirmed at D23 Expo, Epcot will also be getting a new Mary Poppins attraction in the Great Britain pavilion, a Ratatouille attraction in the France pavilion, a Moana water maze attraction, a revamped Spaceship Earth, and a Guardians of the Galaxy ride that features Disney's first reverse launch and will be next to Space 220.
+Confirmed at the 2019 D23 Expo, Epcot will also be getting a new Mary Poppins attraction in the Great Britain pavilion, a Ratatouille attraction in the France pavilion, a Moana water maze attraction, a revamped Spaceship Earth, and a Guardians of the Galaxy ride that features Disney's first reverse launch and will be next to Space 220.
 Epcot will also be reorganized into different lands.
 World Showcase will remain the same, but Future World will be split into three neighborhoods called World Nature, World Discovery, and World Celebration.
 Space 220 will be part of the World Discovery land, which Disney said will be where "stories about science, technology, and intergalactic adventure come to life."